 The Pastoral Center participates with parishes, parochial schools and affiliated organizations in the Diocese of Rochester Lay Employees Retirement Accumulation Plan (the Plan), a multi-employer non-qualified defined benefit pension plan for lay employees who work a minimum of 1,000 hours per year and attain age 21, with vesting after 3 years of service.
-In 2016, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.
+In 2017, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.

-The Pastoral Center recorded pension expense related to the Plan of approximately \$545,000 and \$516,000 for the years ended June 30, 2016 and 2015, respectively.
-Total employer contributions to the plan were \$5,968,871 and \$10,627,231 for the years ended June 30, 2016 and 2015, respectively.
+The Pastoral Center recorded pension expense related to the Plan of approximately \$544,000 and \$545,000 for the years ended June 30, 2017 and 2016, respectively.
+Total employer contributions to the Plan were \$8,372,575 and \$5,968,871 for the years ended June 30, 2017 and 2016, respectively.

 Because the Plan is a multi-employer plan, the amount of accumulated benefits and net assets available for benefits related solely to the Pastoral Center is not determinable.
-However, net assets for the Plan as a whole were approximately \$97.8 million and \$99.6 million and the projected benefit obligation (PBO) was \$127.3 million and \$126.8 million as of June 30, 2016 and 2015, respectively, the date of the most recent actuarial valuation.
-The actuaries represented that a 1% increase in the discount rate would decrease the lay pension plan PBO by approximately \$13.2 million.
+However, net assets for the Plan as a whole were approximately \$111.4 million and \$97.8 million at June 30, 2017 and 2016, respectively, and the projected benefit obligation (PBO) was \$126.4 million and \$127.3 million, respectively as of June 30, 2017 and 2016, the date of the most recent actuarial valuation.
+The actuaries represented that a 1% increase in the discount rate would decrease the lay pension plan PBO by approximately \$12.9 million.